-The Discovery Process in Your West Virginia Car Accident Claim
+The Discovery Process in your Car Accident Claim

 Even before the defendant's legal team is preparing the answer, the process of "discovery" begins.
 Discovery ensures that there are no legal surprises by which a litigant might be caught off-guard.

 Your Harrison County car accident lawyer can request any documents relating to the claim be produced, including witness affidavits, written depositions, medical records, and any other form of information he or she deems relevant to the case.
 Your Harrison County car accident lawyer must return all such requests by the defendant's legal counsel in kind during the process of discovery.

 Counterclaims and Cross-Claims in a West Virginia Car Accident Claim